"Real Kwaku Ananse": Humble Amerado spotted hawking phone chargers in Accra

 In another story, Amerado, in a hilarious video, met actor Don Little and carried him in his arms like a baby.

-The rapper teased Don Little that he was Kwaku Ananase, a popular character from Ghanaian folklore who was small but cunning.
+The rapper teased Don Little that he was Kwaku Ananase, a popular small but cunning character from Ghanaian folklore.

 The video had Ghanaians laughing, with many saying the diminutive actor was old enough to be Amerado's grandfather.